michellexbui/BirdBeaks/README.md

 The iron mineral has been hypothesized as a potential sensory basis for magnetically dependent behavior.
 Since this is in the lining of many bird beaks, the growth of bird beaks can be attributed to greater surface area of the iron mineral.
 Variances in surface area of iron could increase sensitivity to fluctuations in magnetic field.
 Another aspect involving magnetodetection is the ophthalmic branch of the trigeminal nerve, which is commonly located in the upper beak of birds.
 This feature has been recorded for sensitivities to magnetic field changes of at most 200 nT [2].

+## Large Files

+Large files are stored using Github's LFS system.
+This includes the high-resolution world map for plotting magnetometer and radar locations.
+Once `git-lfs` is installed, use `git-lfs pull` in the data directory to obtain the larger files.

 # Citations

 [1] Falkenberg G, Fleissner G, Schuchardt K, Kuehbacher M, Thalau P, Mouritsen H, et al. (2010) Avian Magnetoreception: Elaborate Iron Mineral Containing Dendrites in the Upper Beak Seem to Be a Common Feature of Birds.
 PLoS ONE 5(2): e9231. https://doi.org/10.1371/journal.pone.0009231